Visa Application [fr]

 Thus, if the purpose of your trip (visiting family, business ...) takes place in another Schengen state, even if you stay in France longer, it is the consular authority of the other Schengen State which is competent.
 However, if you visit several states for the same purpose (tourism ...), it is the Schengen state in which you stay the longest which will be competent.

 In this second case, it is therefore the Consulate of France who is competent to deal with your application if, for example, you plan to enter the Schengen area countries through another country than France, but it is in France that you will spend the longest time.
 However, if you enter the Schengen area by France but your main destination is in another country of the Schengen area, it is the consular authority of the other main destination country which is competent.
 If your stay in the various Schengen states are of equal length, it is the state in which you enter the Schengen area first which is competent.

 The list of documents required for each purpose of travel to France are only indicative.
 Other documents may be requested if necessary.

 The type of visa required to enter France depends on both the duration and patterns of the intended stay, except in special cases:

-For stays equal to or shorter than 90 days (3 months) on a 6 months period, the visa to be issued is a short-stay visa called "Schengen visa"
+For stays equal to or shorter than 90 days over a 180-day period, the visa to be issued is a short-stay visa called "Schengen visa"